-System of assessment and certification of training providers by the HRDA consisting of the National Accreditation Centre of Continuing Vocational Training (EKEPIS) and the ICAP Business Information and Consulting Firm.
+System of assessment and certification of training providers by the HRDA certification of training providers including trainers.
+To this end, the HRDA launched in January 2006 a tender procedure for selecting external consultants.
+The project was assigned to the consortium of the National Accreditation Centre of Continuing Vocational Training (EKEPIS) and ICAP Business Information and Consulting Firm that are located in Athens.
+The implementation of the project started in October 2006.
 The project is expected to be completed in 5 stages over a period of thirty-six months.
-In August 2007 a draft paper of the system has been submitted to key stakeholders in VET and interested bodies for comments and validation.
+In August 2007 a draft paper of the system was extensively discussed with key stakeholders in VET and interested bodies, in an effort to have the highest possible level of consensus.
+In July 2008 the Board of Governors of the HRDA decided to accept the proposed system and proceed with the next stage of the project, which is the preparation of a specification for the computerisation of the system.